-An Environmental Justice evaluation would likely be required if the Option 2 project is considered to have impacts on the surrounding community.
+An Environmental Justice evaluation would likely be required if the Option 3A project is considered to have impacts on the surrounding community.
 No additional water withdrawal is needed from the East River; however, some increase in City-water usage is likely.
-Disposal costs of excavated soil associated with building a new boiler house could exceed [REDACTED] if the soil is classified as hazardous and could be as low as [REDACTED] if the soil is non-hazardous.
-Since the equipment / components comprising Option 2 would likely be delivered by barge, the nature of improvements / modifications to the waterfront area will determine the complexity of the Army Corps of Engineer's permitting process.
+Disposal costs of excavated soil associated with building a new boilerhouse could range from [REDACTED] depending on whether the soil is classified as hazardous or non-hazardous.
+Since the equipment / components comprising Option 3A would likely be delivered by barge, the nature of improvements / modifications to the waterfront area will determine the complexity of the Army Corps of Engineer's permitting process.

-The results of this preliminary environmental assessment of Option 2 demonstrates that the replacement of the LP Boilers with four package boilers is viable considering the discussion of issues presented in this section.
+The results of this preliminary environmental assessment of Option 3A demonstrate that the replacement of the LP Boilers with an upgraded Boiler 100 and two package boilers is viable considering the discussion of issues presented in this section.